-This table (taken from the City of Lawrence Zoning Code) illustrates the difference in allowable setbacks between a typical C-5 development, and development in the C-5 UC-0 District. \The elimination of the lot size and setback requirement allows development to obtain an urban density and promotes the creation of a defined street edge.
+This table (taken from the City of Lawrence Land Development Code 20-601) illustrates the difference in allowable setbacks between a typical C-5 development, and development in the 8th and Penn UC-0 District.
+The elimination of the lot size and setback requirement allows development to obtain an urban density, similar to the commercial nature of historic zone 1, and promotes the creation of a defined street edge.
 Large setbacks and lot sizes are not conducive to the pedestrian friendly environment appropriate to this location.
+In the case of setbacks, it should be noted that during the site plan review process the City Planning staff may deem setbacks necessary to mitigate impacts.